Skip to main content

 How Does an Air to Water Heat Pump Work?

-An air to water heat pump works by absorbing thermal energy from outdoor air—even in cold temperatures—and transferring it to a refrigerant.
-This heated refrigerant then passes through a heat exchanger to warm up water, which circulates through hydronic systems (like radiators or radiant floors) to heat your home.
+An air to water heat pump works by extracting thermal energy from the outside air—even in freezing temperatures—and transferring it to a refrigerant loop.
+This heat is then exchanged with water, which flows through hydronic distribution systems like radiant floors or radiators to warm your home.

 Here is the step-by-step process of how this technology keeps your home comfortable::